 Skip to content

-def, defn names change during development, especially when code is refactored.
-Un-define removes unwanted vars and keeps the REPL clean and avoids the need to restart the REPL.
+def, defn names can change during development as code is refactored.
+Un-define removes unwanted vars and keeps the REPL state clean, avoiding the need to restart the REPL.

 , e u (cider-undef) un-defines the current function name or var, e.g. defn/def / deftest, removing it from the running REPL.